sematext/docs/docs/logagent/installation-heroku.md

 title: Installation on Heroku
 description: Forward logs to Sematext logging management and analytics SaaS using Heroku Log Drains.
-Deploy logagent-js and easily handle high logs volume, visualize and create dashboards and alerts, and use Sematext logging and monitoring tools with Heroklu cloud application platform
+Deploy logagent and easily handle high logs volume, visualize and create dashboards and alerts, and use Sematext logging and monitoring tools with Heroku cloud application platform

 ## Run Logagent as Heroku Log Drain